zach922/deltpage/README.md

-# This project
+# This Project

 This is a project I am making for my fraternity.
-The current website doesn't look very nice so I decided I was going to remake it using react.
+The current website (betadelts.com) doesn't look very nice so I decided I was going to remake it using react.
 Once the webapp is done, I plan on porting it to cloud and supporting it on an EC2 instance using AWS.

-- 8/31/20
+- 8/31/20:
 Started

 - 9/24/20: